MasterShayan/Tel-uploader-bot/README.md

 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram)](https://telegram.org/)
 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg?style=for-the-badge)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 This is an advanced, feature-rich Telegram bot built with Python and `pyTelegramBotAPI`.
-It provides robust file and post sharing, a unique redeem code/giveaway system, dynamic multi-admin controls, and a modern force-subscription system—all powered by a persistent MongoDB database backend for permanent data storage.
+It provides robust file, post, and batch sharing, a unique redeem code/giveaway system, dynamic multi-admin controls, and a modern force-subscription system—all powered by a persistent MongoDB database backend for permanent data storage.

 This project has been significantly upgraded to be a scalable and professional application suitable for cloud deployment.

 ## ✨ Key Features

 * **Persistent Database**: Uses MongoDB Atlas to ensure no data (users, files, posts, codes) is ever lost on server restarts.
-* **Two Ways to Share**:
+* **Three Ways to Share**:
     * **File Uploads**: Upload any media (video, photo, document, audio) to get a permanent, shareable link.
     * **Forward any Post**: Forward any message or post—with text, media, or buttons—to get a shareable link for it.
+    * **Batch Link Creation**: Admins can generate a single link for a sequential range of posts from the storage channel, perfect for sharing multi-part content or entire collections at once.
 * **Anonymous & Direct Delivery**: All files and posts are delivered as fresh copies, completely removing the "Forwarded from" tag to protect privacy.
 Users who click a link get the content directly from the bot.
 * **Full-Featured Admin Panel**: Admins get a powerful dashboard with buttons to:
     * 📊 View Bot Statistics (user count, bot status).